rootstrap/FlowForms/docs/pages/core/FlowForm.md

     }
 }
 </code></pre>
-<p class="comment">In the above code snippet we are triggering the validarions for the password field whenever its value changes (input value was updated), it gains focus (onFocus) and when it loses the focus (onBlur). <br>
+<p class="comment">In the above code snippet we are triggering the validations for the password field whenever its value changes (input value was updated), it gains focus (onFocus) and when it loses the focus (onBlur). <br>
-Here passwordInput represents an input your UI library, so the use may change based on it.
+Here passwordInput represents an input in your UI library, so it may change based on the library you use.
 The current example is fictitious so it is not based in any existing library</p>

 This will automatically trigger any of the password field's validations, which will then update the field's status based on their results, which will also automatically update the form's status.